Allergic Rhinitis (Hay Fever) is more common than we think it is, affecting 18 per cent of Australians, that is nearly 1 in 5 people.

 It is not caused by hay nor does it cause a fever.
-It is caused by the nose and/or eyes coming into contact with allergens in the environment, such as pollens (grasses, weeds or trees), dust mites, mold and animal hair.
+It is caused by the nose and/or eyes coming into contact with allergens in the environment, such as pollens (grasses, weeds or trees), dust mites, mould and animal hair.

-Symptoms include runny / itchy or congested nose, sneezing and itchy watery eyes.
+Symptoms include runny/itchy or congested nose, sneezing and itchy watery eyes.

-Symptoms can sometimes be confused with a head cold and eye infection, however the main distinguishing factor is the lack of temperature and persistence of symptoms if untreated (viral infections are usually self-limiting).
+Symptoms can sometimes be confused with a head cold and eye infection, however, the main distinguishing factor is the lack of temperature and persistence of symptoms if untreated (viral infections are usually self-limiting).
 Symptoms can vary from mild, moderate to severe.

 If left untreated complications of untreated allergic rhinitis include sleep disturbance, daytime tiredness, headaches, poor concentration, recurrent ear infections in children, recurrent sinus infections in adults and asthma which is more difficult to control.